deepdrive/deepdrive/README.md

 ## NVIDIA install tips

-- Get the older [CUDA 8 and cuDNN 6](https://developer.nvidia.com/cuda-toolkit-archive) for a standard tensorflow install later on (read here to see if this changes: https://github.com/tensorflow/tensorflow/issues/12052) - If you want to use CUDA 9 / cuDNN 7, you’ll need to install Tensorflow from source.
 - Use the packaged install, i.e. deb[local] on Ubuntu, referred to in [this guide](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)
-- If you are feeling frisky and use the runfile method, be sure to follow [NVIDIA’s instructions](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) on how to disable the Nouveau drivers if you're on Ubuntu.
+- If you are feeling dangerous and use the runfile method, be sure to follow [NVIDIA’s instructions](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) on how to disable the Nouveau drivers if you're on Ubuntu.

 ## OpenGL